mvines/sys/README.md

 ## Sell Your ◎

-This program provides tracking from acquisition through disposal of SOL from staking, voting, and validator transaction fee/rent rewards.
+This program provides tracking from acquisition through disposal of SOL from staking, voting, and validator transaction fee/rent rewards, useful for portfolio tracking as well as producing the necessary records for proper tax preparation.

 The intended audience for this program is:
 1. Solana Validators that need to track voting and transaction fee/rent rewards
 2. Solana Stakers that need to track staking rewards